codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/container-registries/quay.md

 ---

 Codefresh has native support for interacting with Quay registries, from where you can push, pull, and deploy images.
 Adding a Quay integration allows you to reference the integration in external CI tools such as GitHub Actions by the name of the integration account, instead of adding explicit credentials.
-See [Image enrichment overview]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/) and [CI integrations]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/).
+See [Image enrichment with GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/) and [CI integrations for GitOps]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/).

-### Prerequisites
+## Prerequisites

 1. [Create a Redhat/Quay account at Quay](https://quay.io/){:target="\_blank"}.
 1. Optional.
 For Codefresh integration, [create a robot account](https://docs.quay.io/glossary/robot-accounts.html){:target="\_blank"}.

-### Quay integration settings in Codefresh
+## Quay-GitOps integration settings in Codefresh

-The table describes the arguments required to integrate Quay in Codefresh.

 {: .table .table-bordered .table-hover}
 | Setting    | Description     |